wcarvalho/ML-Brain-Resources/advanced_ml.md

     * Causal Inference in Statistics: A Primer 1st Edition.
 (Introduction to causality)
   * Papers/Tutorials/Reviews:
     * [Variational Inference: A Review for Statisticians](https://arxiv.org/pdf/1601.00670.pdf) - by David Blei
+  * Online Courses:
+    * [Differentiable Inference and Generative Models](https://www.cs.toronto.edu/~duvenaud/courses/csc2541/index.html) - covers topics such as VAEs, GANs, Invertible Density Estimation, Autoregressive Models - lists papers and motivations for them for each topic
+    * [Probabilistic Learning and Reasoning](http://www.cs.toronto.edu/~jessebett/CSC412/) - how to build, fit, and do inference with probabilistic models
+    * [Learning Discrete Latent Structure](https://duvenaud.github.io/learn-discrete/) - how to learn model structure and represent data using mixed discrete and continuous data structures such as lists of vectors, graphs, or even programs (seems useful for probabilistic programming)